240930-NET/trainer-code/week2/Database-structure.md

 **Entity Relationship Diagram (ERD)** - entity Relationship Diagram is a graphical representation depicting the relationships among data objects within a database.
 These entities, such as people, objects or concepts relate to one another within the database.

+An ERD can be made using MS paint, lucidchart, etc.

 ## SQL (Structured Query Language)